Best Proxy For Telegram in 2026: A Complete Guide to Top Providers and Alternatives

 Automation and Team Access

 Multilogin supports Selenium, Playwright, Puppeteer, and API for automation and testing.
-Team features include role-based access, activity logs, and shared profiles, making collaboration safe and manageable.
+Team features include role-based access, activity logs, and shared profiles, making collaboration safe and manageable without exposing credentials or merging account sessions.

 Work with multiple Telegram accounts?
 Multilogin provides isolated environments with built-in proxies